TorchLean

 • .tanh, .sigmoid, .sin, .cos

 This list matters because it distinguishes a bound that is merely executable from one that is backed by the proof layer.
-Demos that use operators outside that fragment can still be run and inspected, but their outputs should not be treated as proof claims without extending the soundness development.
+Examples that use operators outside that fragment can still be run and inspected, but their outputs should not be treated as proof claims without extending the soundness development.

 The clean way to write this in a paper or note is: